 Interestingly, despite her conservative history, New Hampshire was the first state to sanction the modern lottery as we know it.
 It was also the first state to adopt charity betting and while at it, host poker competitions for entertainment at the racecourse.

-In 1933, Pari-mutuel betting in the form of greyhound betting and horse races was legalised in the state.
+In 1933, Pari-mutuel betting in the form of greyhound betting and horse races was legalized in the state.
 The two thrived for a while until 2013 when live betting started taking over.

 Under the New Hampshire Charitable betting regulations racecourses can now allow punters to enjoy poker and other games.
 However, the sponsors and operators of such establishments must contribute part of the proceeds to charity.
 The venues are allowed to provide blackjack games, poker competitions, electronic betting machines similar to bingo and keno.

-Unlike its neighbouring states such as Connecticut and Rhode Island that host a reportoire of well developed land-based casinos, New Hampshire is yet to establish herself in this regard.
+Unlike its neighboring states such as Connecticut and Rhode Island that host a repertoire of well developed land-based casinos, New Hampshire is yet to establish herself in this regard.
 Given this acute lack of gambling infrastructure, the granite state has quite some ground to cover if at all it is to make casino and sports betting within its borders a reality.

 The good news is that its future is bright.
-Because of the potential offered by online and mobile gaming, New Hampshire has its eyes set on becoming the epicentre that attracts not only its locals, but also residents of neighbouring states and even the entire Mid- West area to its gaming district.
-In New Hampshire, a bright future awaits its onlien casino and sports betting afficionados.
+Because of the potential offered by online and mobile gaming, New Hampshire has its eyes set on becoming the epicentre that attracts not only its locals, but also residents of neighboring states and even the entire Mid- West area to its gaming district.
+In New Hampshire, a bright future awaits its online casino and sports betting afficionados.

 The legal perspectives on gambling in New Hampshire